inveniosoftware/docs-invenio-rdm/docs/develop/architecture/infrastructure.md

 **Primary key lookups**

-Most access from Invenio to the database is via primary key lookups, which are usually very efficient in-database.
+Most access from Invenio to the database is via primary key look-ups, which are usually very efficient in database.
 Search queries and the like are all sent to the search engine cluster which can provide much better performance than a database.